ganapathy-shan/ScreenRenderer/README.md

 - All the above functionalities runs on the background queue.

 TODO:
-- Render the decompressed data using MetalKit.
+- Fix the shaders to render the images properly(It is distorted currently)

 Build instruction: